 Enable/Disable.
-This FIFO is implemented so that it is enabled when WR15, bit D2, is set and the EMSCC is in the SDLC/HDLC mode.
-Otherwise, the status register contents bypass the FIFO and go directly to the bus interface (the FIFO pointer logic is reset either when disabled or via a power-on reset).
+This FIFO is implemented so that it is enabled when WR15, bit D2, is set and the ESCC is in the SDLC/HDLC mode.
+Otherwise, the status register contents bypass the FIFO and go directly to the bus interface (the FIFO pointer logic is reset either when disabled or via a channel or power-on reset).
+When the FIFO mode is disabled, the ESCC is completely downward compatible with the NMOS Z8530.
 The FIFO mode is disabled on power-up (WR15 D2 is set to 0 on reset).
 The effects of backward compatibility on the register set are that RR4 is an image of RR0, RR5 is an image of RR1, RR6 is an image of RR2 and RR7 is an image of RR3.
-For details on the added registers, refer to Figure 17.
+For details on the added registers, refer to Figure 18.
 The status of the FIFO Enable signal is obtained by reading RR15, bit D2.
 If the FIFO is enabled, the bit will be set to 1; otherwise, it will be reset.